dbolingpub/FCND-3D-Motion-Planning/project_writeup.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)

-In 'planning_utils.py', I modified the Action enumeration to include the additional action and  cost:
+In 'planning_utils.py', I modified the Action enumeration to include the additional actions and associated cost:

 ```
 NORTH_WEST = (-1, -1, np.sqrt(2))